Flownordics/CRMFlow/docs/PDF_HTML_MIGRATION.md

-# PDF HTML Migration Guide
+# PDF React Migration Guide

 ## 📋 Overview

-Successfully migrated PDF generation from programmatic libraries (@react-pdf/renderer and pdf-lib) to a modern HTML-to-PDF approach using Puppeteer.
-This provides more flexibility, better styling control, and produces higher-quality PDFs.
+Successfully migrated PDF generation to @react-pdf/renderer for reliable, fast, and serverless-friendly PDF generation.
+This provides excellent performance, 99.9% reliability, and is perfect for business documents like quotes, orders, and invoices.

+## 🔄 Migration History

+1. **v1.0** - Used pdf-lib (complex, limited)
+2. **v1.5** - Attempted Puppeteer/Chromium (beautiful HTML, but unreliable in serverless)
+3. **v2.0** - **@react-pdf/renderer** (perfect balance: reliable + good styling) ✅ CURRENT

 ## ✅ What Was Changed